Collection of short message cards posted online

 Q:

-I had a katsudon made fresh, which reminds me of Komaba.
+I had a katsudon made on the spot; it reminded me of Komaba.

-Regarding the size of rice bowls, if the only thing that changes depending on the size is the amount of rice, please state this clearly in an easily visible place.
+Regarding the size indications for the donburi dishes, if the only thing that changes depending on the size is the amount of rice, please clearly state that in an easily visible place.

-Also, please make sure that nutritional value is clear to people other than those who use the cafeteria money.
+Also, please make the nutritional information available to people who are not using the student cafeteria money.

 A:

-Thank you for using Ginkgo Metro Shokudo.
-We apologize for the long wait as we reopen after approximately three years.
+Thank you for using Ginkgo Metro Cafeteria.
+We apologize for the long wait as we have reopened after approximately three years.

-We apologize for the confusing labeling of our katsudon and oyakodon.
-We have remained closed.
-We will be placing POP displays in the menu display case.
+We apologize for the unclear labeling of our katsudon and oyakodon.
+The labeling remained unchanged from when we were closed.
+We will be installing POP displays in the menu case.

-Regarding nutritional information, we apologize for any inconvenience caused by the large-scale system changes in the National University Co-op Group.
-The University of Tokyo Co-op has submitted a request for improvement.
+We also sincerely apologize for the inconvenience caused by the large-scale system changes at the National University Co-op Group regarding nutritional information.
+The University of Tokyo Co-op has requested improvements.
 Please wait a little longer.
-We appreciate your continued patronage.
+Thank you for your continued support.

 This ticket can be purchased at the travel center..